ImagingerMint/CoffeeShop/README.md

 # Coffee
-My first time implementing everything i've learned from design patterns into one project
+My first time implementing everything I've learned from design patterns into one project.